tuiwidgets/tuiwidgets/doc/ZCheckBox.rst

    .. cpp:function:: bool isTristate() const;
    .. cpp:function:: void setTristate(bool tristate = true);

-      If the tristate attribute is false the checkbox alternates between the states :cpp:enumerator:`Tui::Unchecked` and :cpp:enumerator:`Tui::Checked`.
+      If the tristate attribute is :cpp:expr:`false` the checkbox alternates between the states :cpp:enumerator:`Tui::Unchecked` and
+      :cpp:enumerator:`Tui::Checked`.

       If tristate is enabled it cycles through the states :cpp:enumerator:`Tui::Unchecked`,